SCRT-HQ/VaporShell/docs/glossary/Add-VSEMRClusterScalingConstraints.md

----
-layout: glossary
-title: Add-VSEMRClusterScalingConstraints
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSEMRClusterScalingConstraints

 ## SYNOPSIS
-Adds an AWS::EMR::Cluster.ScalingConstraints resource property to the template
+Adds an AWS::EMR::Cluster.ScalingConstraints resource property to the template.
+ScalingConstraints is a subproperty of the AutoScalingPolicy property type.
+ScalingConstraints defines the upper and lower EC2 instance limits for an automatic scaling policy.
+Automatic scaling activities triggered by automatic scaling rules will not cause an instance group to grow above or shrink below these limits.

 ## SYNTAX